 Fewer Than Half of Adults Found It Easy to Find an Affordable Plan

-When asked about their experiences finding affordable plans and adequate coverage, adults’ views were the same as they were in April-to-June 2014 and March-to-May 2015 (see the Affordable Care Act Tracking Survey interactive).
+When asked about their experiences finding affordable plans and adequate coverage, adults’ views were the same as they were in April-to-June 2014 and March-to-May 2015.
 Low- and higher-income adults alike found it difficult to find affordable plans.
 This year, 42 percent of adults who visited the marketplace and whose incomes make them eligible for coverage said it was somewhat or very easy to find an affordable plan (Exhibit 10).10

 Why Do Marketplace Enrollees Switch Plans or Keep Them?

 Nearly half (46%) of adults with marketplace coverage since before the most recent open enrollment period said they have changed plans over the time they have had coverage.11 We asked why people had either changed or kept their plans.

 Switching plans.
 Among adults who had changed their marketplace plans, 45 percent did so because their old plan was no longer being offered (Exhibit 11).
 Similar to their priorities in selecting a plan, 40 percent reported they switched plans for a lower premium, 30 percent did so for more of the doctors or hospitals they want, and 16 percent did so to obtain a lower deductible.

 Keeping the same plan.
 Most adults (87%) reported they kept the same plan simply because it was easier to do so (Exhibit 12).
 About three-quarters (77%) of adults said they kept the same plan because they were satisfied with their coverage, and 64 percent did so because they liked the doctors in their network.